Kosuke Ota

-Kosuke Ota (太田 宏介, Ōta Kōsuke) is a Japanese football player who play as Defender.
-He is currently playing for Machida Zelvia.
+Kosuke Ota (太田 宏介, Ōta Kōsuke) is a Japanese former football player who played as a defender.

 Club career

 Ota began his footballing career with Yokohama FC in 2006, before a move to J1 League side Shimizu S-Pulse in 2009.
-85 league appearances and two goals later, Ota joined FC Tokyo in 2012.
-He remained in Tokyo for three years before leaving Japanese football for the first time as he completed a transfer to Eredivisie team Vitesse.
-He participated in 28 matches in all competitions during 2015–16 and 2016–17 prior to returning to FC Tokyo and Japan after struggling to adapt to life in the Netherlands.
+After making 85 league appearances and scoring two goals, Ota joined FC Tokyo in 2012.
+He remained in Tokyo for three years before leaving Japanese football for the first time as he completed a transfer to Eredivisie team Vitesse, based in Arnhem.
+He played in 28 matches in all competitions during the 2015–16 and 2016–17 seasons before returning to FC Tokyo, having struggled to adapt to life in the Netherlands.

+He would subsequently play for FC Tokyo and Nagoya Grampus before joining Perth Glory FC in Australia.
 Ota's debut for Perth Glory in 2021 was as a substitute against Brisbane Roar, in which he contributed two assists.
 On 18 July 2022, Ota signed to J2 club, Machida Zelvia for during mid 2022 season.
+On 3 October 2023, Ota officially announced his retirement from football at the end of this season after getting minimal game time at Machida Zelvia.

 International career

-In July 2007, Ota was elected Japan U-20 national team for 2007 U-20 World Cup.
-At this tournament, he played 1 match as left side back against Nigeria.
+In July 2007, Ota was selected as a member for the Japan U-20 national team for the 2007 U-20 World Cup.
+At the tournament, he played 1 match as a left-back against Nigeria.

-He made his full international debut for Japan on January 6, 2010, in a 2011 Asian Cup qualification against Yemen.
+He made his full international debut for Japan on January 6, 2010, in a 2011 Asian Cup qualification match against Yemen.
+He would make 7 appearances for the Samurai Blue over a five year span, with his last one coming in 2015.